 After your winback flow is set up, you may want to consider back-populating it.
 This will ensure that anyone who purchased a long time ago but hasn't purchased since can receive your winback series in a timely fashion.
 Let's say, for example, your first winback email is set to send out six months after someone makes a purchase.
 Rather than wait six months until someone qualifies to receive this email, you can back-populate the flow so that everyone who placed an order six months ago but hasn't purchased since will receive the email right away.

-A Winback flow will be set in motion as soon as someone purchases.
-Why?
-Because as soon as someone buys from you a timer clock starts -- how long will it be before this person buys again.
-Your buyer's cycle may be 30 days, or it may be 120 days, but for every business there is usually an average time between purchases.
+A winback flow should be set in motion as soon as someone purchases because as soon as someone buys from you, you want to determine when they should buy again.
+Your business's buying cycle may be 30 days, or it may be 120 days, but for every business, there is usually an average time between purchases.

 - Flow Trigger: Placed Order

 - Flow Filter: has Placed Order zero times since starting this flow

 Make sure you add a Has Placed Order zero times since starting this flow filter to exclude customers who do make a purchase at any point during your series.
 If someone places a subsequent order, it wouldn't be appropriate for them to receive a winback email.

 You may find it helpful to create different winback flows for different types of customers.
 For example, you might want to have a special winback flow for your VIP customers, or customers who have spent X amount of money at your store.
 Additionally, you can create separate branches within the same flow using any of the below properties in a Trigger Split.
 Here are a few additional filters you can add:

 - Customers who have spent X amount of money over Y amount of time

 - Customers who have made X number of purchases over Y amount of time